rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Set clock

-Can be used to manually set the clock of the traffic light controller if automatic time synchronization (NTP or watchdog sync) is not available.
+Manually set the clock of the traffic light controller in case automatic time synchronization is not available, e.g. during maintenance work.

-For instance, during maintenance work.
-Note: UTC is used.
-Requires security code 1
+If automatic time synchronization is active, the clock is not affected.
+The command returns a normal response, but is otherwise ignored.

+UTC is used for all dates/times.
+Requiressecurity code 1.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|